snowflakedb/ArcticTraining/docs/usage.rst

 .. code:: python

-   {"question": "What is the capital of France?", "response": "The capital of France is Paris."}
+   {"instruction": "What is the capital of France?", "demonstration": "The capital of France is Paris."}

 Config: